Two Way Street Online

 Commitment to the safety of children and young people

-TWS understands it has a duty of care to act immediately to protect and preserve the safety and wellbeing of the children in its care.
+TWS understands it has a duty of care to act immediately to protect and preserve the safety and wellbeing of the children and young people in its care.
 TWS is committed to diversity and values all children and young people equally, regardless of their abilities, sex, gender or social-economic or cultural background.

 This policy complies with the child safe environment provisions of the following: